LEARNAcademy/syllabus/React_in_Rails_Apartment_App/01-react-in-rails/03_single_page_app.md

 bundle add bootstrap
 ```

+Restart the Rails server if it is running.

 #### 6) Add bootstrap to our Stylesheet

 We need to add the Bootstrap css rules to our main application stylesheet.
 We're using the bootstrap gem, so we need to change `application.css` to be named `application.scss`.
 This will cause the stylesheet to be loaded through the SASS engine, and alow us to import Bootstrap via a SASS ```@import``` statement.